krishnapschauhan/my-portfolio/README.md

 ---

 ## 💡 About Me
-I'm Krishna P. Chauhan, a web developer passionate about building intuitive and dynamic user experiences.
+I'm Krishna Pratap Singh Chauhan, a web developer passionate about building intuitive and dynamic user experiences.
 I enjoy exploring new tools and frameworks to improve my skills.

 ---